TykTechnologies/tyk-sync/README.md

 To install from source you must have Go installed.

 ### Go:
-To install via Go you must have Go installed and run:
+To install from source you must have Go installed and run:

 ```bash
 go install github.com/TykTechnologies/tyk-sync@latest